Transmission of Shares for Unclaimed Shares

 Legal Heir Certificate

-A legal heir certificate is required when the original shareholder is deceased, and the value of shares is below ?5 lakhs.
+A legal heir certificate is required when the original shareholder is deceased, and the value of shares is below INR 5 lakhs.

 Procedure to Obtain a Legal Heir Certificate